 - 8.3.1 Muting and unmuting shall be in line with [EN 301 515, Index [4]].
-(M) - 8.3.2 A group call controller who wishes to start talking (except in the case of an originator, a joiner or a re-joiner speaking for the first time) shall indicate his wish, for example by pressing the PTT button, whereupon the 3-digit DTMF sequence "###" shall be transferred.
-(M) - 8.3.3 The terminal of the controller should receive a single DTMF grant tone "#" of duration 100ms ± 5ms sent by the network if it has detected the 3-digit DTMF sequence "###" and if the controller was not previously talking.
-(O) - 8.3.4 Any group call controller who wishes to stop talking shall indicate his wish, for example by releasing the PTT button, whereupon the 3-digit DTMF sequence "#\\" shall be transferred.
-(M) - 8.3.5 The duration of each tone (see 8.3.2 and 8.3.4) added in the voice channel, shall be 70ms ± 5ms, and there shall be a minimum gap of 65ms between each tone.
+(M) - 8.3.1a A controller (originating, joining or re-joining) shall be able to talk to all VGCS call members immediately, except to the current talking service subscriber using the common uplink.
+In this case, the controller shall not need to indicate the wish and can speak immediately.
+(M) - 8.3.2 A controller who wishes to start talkingto all VGCS call members including the current talking service subscriber shall perform an action, for example pressing a button, whereupon the 3-digit DTMF sequence "###" shall be transferred to the network.
+If this controller wants to stop talking he shall perform an action, whereupon the 3-digit DTMF sequence "#" shall be transferred to the network.
+(M) - 8.3.3 The terminal of the controller should receive a single DTMF grant tone "#" of duration $100 \text{ms} \pm 5 \text{ms}$ sent by the network if it has detected the 3-digit DTMF sequence "###" and if the controller was not previously talking.
+(O) - 8.3.4 Deleted. - 8.3.5 The duration of each tone (see 8.3.2 and 8.3.4) added in the voice channel, shall be 70ms \pm 5ms, and there shall be a minimum gap of 65ms between each tone.
 (M)